Jamar Howard (American football)

-Jamar Howard (born September 3, 1987) is an American football wide receiver for the Jacksonville Sharks of the National Arena League (NAL).
-He played college Football at the University of Cincinnati before transferring to the University of Central Missouri.
-He has been a member of the Tri-Cities Fever, Cleveland Gladiators, Edmonton Eskimos, Portland Thunder/Steel and Jacksonville Sharks.
+Jamar Howard (born September 3, 1987) is an American former football wide receiver.
+He played college football at the University of Cincinnati before transferring to the University of Central Missouri.
+He was a member of the Tri-Cities Fever, Cleveland Gladiators, Edmonton Eskimos, Portland Thunder/Steel, and Jacksonville Sharks.

 Professional career

 Tri-Cities Fever

 After trying out for the New York Giants at rookie mini-camp, Howard finished the indoor football season with the Tri-Cities Fever of the Indoor Football League.

 Cleveland Gladiators

 He signed with the Cleveland Gladiators of the Arena Football League on November 8, 2012 for the upcoming 2013 season.

 Edmonton Eskimos

 On August 13, 2013, he signed with the Edmonton Eskimos of the Canadian Football League.
 He was released April 28, 2014.

 Portland Thunder/Steel

 On May 5, 2014, Howard was traded to the Portland Thunder by the Cleveland Gladiators.
 The Gladiators held his AFL rights after exercising his 2013 rookie option.
 Howard emerged as the leading receiver for the Thunder.
 After being the AFL's top receiver through the first 5 weeks of the 2015 season, Howard was placed on injured reserve with and MCL injury.
 On November 6, 2015, Howard was assigned to the Thunder for the 2016 season.
 On February 24, 2016, the Thunder changed their name to Steel.